-Since President Obama announced on December 17, 2014, that his administration would chart a new course with Cuba, the United States and Cuba have re-established diplomatic relations.
-Furthermore, five sets of regulatory changes have been issued by the US Department of the Treasury and the US Department of Commerce.
+Since President Obama announced on Dec.
+17, 2014, that his administration would chart a new course with Cuba, the United States and Cuba have re-established diplomatic relations.[8]
+Furthermore, five sets of regulatory changes have been issued by the U.S. Department of the Treasury and the U.S. Department of Commerce.
 These regulatory changes have allowed increased travel between the United States and Cuba and have authorized business activities across numerous sectors, including telecommunications, technology, health and pharmaceutical, travel and cargo, and construction and infrastructure.
-They have also made it easier for US companies to export their products to Cuba.9
+They have also made it easier for U.S. companies to export their products to Cuba.[9]

-If Mr. Trump maintains his campaign vows, no further loopholes will be carved out to the Cuba embargo.
+If Trump maintains his campaign vows, no further loopholes will be carved out to the Cuba embargo.
 Instead, the existing pathways to engagement opened by the Obama administration will be shuttered unless the Cuban government acknowledges the political and religious rights of the Cuban people and forgoes its reparations claims against the United States.
 How likely the Cuban government is to accommodate the United States on these core issues remains to be seen.

-However, there are several factors that raise some hope for the future of US-Cuba relations.
-On the US side, despite some pro-embargo hardliners joining his team, Mr. Trump is a pragmatist and, from a pragmatic standpoint, neither has the Cuba embargo benefited the US business community nor has it fulfilled its stated purpose of bringing democracy to the Cuban people.
+However, there are several factors that raise some hope for the future of U.S.-Cuba relations.
+On the U.S. side, despite some pro-embargo hardliners joining his team, Trump is a pragmatist and, from a pragmatic standpoint, neither has the Cuba embargo benefited the U.S. business community nor has it fulfilled its stated purpose of bringing democracy to the Cuban people.

-Furthermore, numerous US companies of all sizes and across multiple sectors have made investments to enter the Cuban market, relying on the warmer relations between the two countries.
-Notably, the main US commercial airlines are flying from American cities to Cuba; US telecommunications companies have entered into direct voice and roaming agreements with Cuba; Marriott has begun managing various hotels in Havana; 10 and Cuba has become Airbnb's fastest growing market.
-Rosswell Park, a prominent cancer institute in Buffalo, New York, is set to begin clinical trials of a groundbreaking Cuban lung cancer vaccine.
-12 General Electric has signed MOUs with Cuba to sell aviation, healthcare and energy equipment to Cuba.13 A Florida-based bank has begun offering credit cards for use in Cuba.14 Three American cruise ship companies have included Cuban ports in their itineraries.
-15 Just a few days ago, Google reached an agreement with the Cuban government to provide faster access to Google content in Cuba.
+Furthermore, numerous U.S. companies of all sizes and across multiple sectors have made investments to enter the Cuban market, relying on the warmer relations between the two countries.
+Notably, the main U.S. commercial airlines are flying from American cities to Cuba; U.S. telecommunications companies have entered into direct voice and roaming agreements with Cuba; Marriott has begun managing various hotels in Havana;[10] and Cuba has become Airbnb's fastest growing market.[11]
+Roswell Park, a prominent cancer institute in Buffalo, New York, is set to begin clinical trials of a groundbreaking Cuban lung cancer vaccine.[12]
+General Electric has signed memorandums of understanding with Cuba to sell aviation, health care and energy equipment to Cuba.[13]
+A Floridabased bank has begun offering credit cards for use in Cuba.[14]
+Three American cruise ship companies have included Cuban ports in their itineraries.[15]
+Just a few days ago, Google reached an agreement with the Cuban government to provide faster access to Google content in Cuba.[16]

-Reportedly, nine more deals are in the works and should be inked before Mr. Trump moves into the White House.
+Reportedly, nine more deals are in the works and should be inked before Trump moves into the White House.
 All of these American companies are likely to press the new administration to preserve or expand their investments.